marmolajpu/oyster-text/README.md

 $ make up
 ```

 This commands will download the images listed on the [docker-compose.yml](./docker-compose.yml) configuration and will install the containers requirements.
-The service will be available on localhost with the port defined on `APP_HTTP_PORT` or the 5000 default setting.
+The service will be available on localhost with the port defined on `APP_SERVER_PORT` or the 5000 default setting.